sarthak1598/cms/README.md

- # Customer Manangement System-- Backend Api's using :
+ # Customer Manangement System Backend Api's

- Java Spring Web ,Spring Boot, Maven ,JPA and Hibernate(H2) using Embedded Apache tomcat for server environment and postman for testing the Api endpoints .
+  Apis are developed using Java Spring Web ,Spring Boot, Maven ,JPA and Hibernate(H2) using Embedded Apache tomcat for   server environment and tested with postman.

- Rest API's --->>> Endpoints :
+ Rest API's --->> Endpoints :

 1.)
 To retrieve the details of the customers stored in h2 database .
     GET : localhost:8080/customerapis/getcustomers